What to Put on a Mousetrap

 Mice are pests that can bring a lot of diseases into a home.
 One mouse can carry a variety of illnesses and can quickly spread it to humans or pets.
 What’s more concerning is that when there is one mouse running loose inside a house, there are bound to be more.

 Homeowners who find traces of rodents running amok inside their homes often turn to setting up mousetraps to catch the sneaky critters.
-A humane mouse trap is commonly favoured, but regardless of type of the type of trap being used, there’s still the question about what to put on a mousetrap as bait.
+A humane mouse trap is commonly favoured, but regardless of type of the type of trap being used, there’s still the question what is the best bait for mouse traps.

 Setting a couple of traps around your home is useless unless you can successfully lure the mice in.
 Here are some suggestions on bait that have proven to work effectively for catching mice which you can try at home: